tom-doerr/llm_agent_evolution_2/plan.md

 - Basic adapters for LLM, logging, and statistics
 - Multithreading support
 - CLI interface
+- Removed Rich dependency and simplified console output
+- Added visualization module for tracking evolution metrics
+- Added Streamlit dashboard for real-time monitoring

 ### Current Issues
-- Rich library dependency adds complexity and context bloat
-- Progress bars consume too much context
+- Need to optimize the evolution algorithm for better performance
-- Need to simplify output to be more information-dense
+- Need more comprehensive testing
+- Streamlit dashboard could use further refinements

 ### Next Steps (Prioritized)
-1. Remove Rich dependency and simplify console output
-2. Optimize the evolution algorithm for better performance
+1. Optimize the evolution algorithm for better performance
-3. Improve the mock LLM adapter for better testing
+2. Improve the mock LLM adapter for better testing
-4. Add more unit tests for core functionality
+3. Add more unit tests for core functionality
+4. Enhance the Streamlit dashboard with more insights
 5. Implement better logging with more detailed information
 6. Optimize thread synchronization for better performance
 7. Add support for saving/loading the best agents

 ### Implementation Tasks
 - [x] Remove Rich dependency from CLI adapter
+- [x] Add visualization module for evolution metrics
+- [x] Create Streamlit dashboard for real-time monitoring
 - [ ] Improve parent selection algorithm
 - [ ] Enhance chromosome combination logic
 - [ ] Add more assertions and error checking